Video Compression with CNN-based Post Processing: PROPOSED ALGORITHM

 The training material is essential for learning-based algorithms.
 We need to ensure the training content is diverse and covers various texture types in order to achieve good model generalisation and avoid potential over-fitting problems.
 To train the employed network, we have selected 432 uncompressed video sequences from a publicly available training database, BVI-DVC \cite{j:Zhang17}, which was designed specifically for deep video compression.
 All these sequences have the same frame rate of 60 frames per second, YCbCr 4:2:0 format, and with four different spatial resolutions including 3840$\times$2160, 1920$\times$1080, 960$\times$540, and 480$\times$270.
 We have encoded these 432 original sequences using VVC VTM 4.0.1 and AV1 libaom 1.0.0 with the coding configurations summarized in \textbf{Table \ref{tab:cfg}}.

 For each codec, the reconstructed video frames for each QP value and their corresponding originals were randomly selected and segmented into 96$\times$96 colour image blocks (after converting to the RGB space from YCbCr 4:2:0).
 We have also rotated selected image blocks to further improve data diversity.
-As a result, for each video codec and QP group, there are over 100,000 image blocks pairs (compressed and original).
+As a result, for each video codec and QP group\footnote{Based on our preliminary results, we note that, through QP sub-grouping, additional coding gains (approximately 0.05dB based on PSNR) can be achieved compared to using a single CNN model.}, there are over 100,000 image blocks pairs (compressed and original).